A Detailed Guide To Publish Your Android App on Google Play Store

 13. Price and Distribution:

 You can select whether you want to keep your app Free or Paid for the users.
-It has to be noted that a paid app can be turned into free one but the reverse is not possible.
+It has to be noted that a paid app can be turned into a free one but the reverse is not possible.

 14. Publishing your App:

 If you have completed all the information, go to Review which will take you to “Review and Rollout Release”.
-Verify all the information that you have provided and once you find all correct, click on “Confirm Rollout”.
+Verify all the information that you have provided and once you find it all correct, click on “Confirm Rollout”.
 It will take your app to the listings for public usage.
 It would be visible in the countries you have targeted.